 3) One set of tongs of some kind – you can buy special charcoal tongs but sometimes they tend to be expensive – but I use little metal serving tongs you can buy at the grocery store for $2:

 What you will need to do is pick up your charcoal with the tongs – and place it in direct flame for about 10-15 seconds to light it.
 Depending on the charcoal you are using, you may need a few more seconds.
 Some people use a lighter for this but I prefer to use a candle, it is safer.
 Once my charcoal is lit, I generally blow on it a little to see how far in it is – so long as it lights you should be ok.
-Place your charcoal back down on your burner (on top of your sand) and let it sit there for about a minute or so while it heats up.
+Place your charcoal back down on your burner (on top of your ash) and let it sit there for about a minute or so while it heats up.

 5) Select your herbs or incense to burn.
 Place the herbs or incense on top of the lit charcoal block.
 It will begin to smolder.
 My recommendation is to use very little to start with and then gradually add in more herbs or incense until you reach the desired amount.